Absorbent incontinence aids

 Surface disinfection

-protective apron
+Protective apron

-"It is made of a waterproof, washable, and moisture-repellent film material and protects the clothing of the caregiver.
-For single use."
+It consists of a waterproof, washable, and moisture-repellent foil material and protects the caregiver's clothing.
+For single use.

 Medical skin care for demanding skin